Read the English version >>> Click here

 Please help us by participating in this questionnaire. >> Click

-• 3 April 2020: The Civil Aviation Authority of Thailand announced the suspension of all incoming international flights to Thailand until the end of April.
+• April 3 The Civil Aviation Authority of Thailand announced a temporary suspension of all incoming flights.

 Credit: https://www.bangkokbiznews.com/news/detail/871773